5 Cozy, Spicy Mulled Wine Recipes to Warm Up Your Winter

 3. On medium-low heat, bring to a simmer.
 Reduce the heat to low and simmer for at least one hour and up to three hours to allow the flavors to blend, stirring occasionally.

-4. Pour into mugs and garnish with cinnamon sticks and additional orange slice if desired.
+4. Pour into mugs and garnish with cinnamon sticks and additional orange slices, if desired.

 Overnight Mulled Wine With Armagnac